-The Company renegotiated the terms of its agreement with its concentrate buyer this quarter, to set a one month term for final pricing with the possibility of locking in prices when the company deems this to be favourable.
+The Company renegotiated the terms of its agreement with its concentrate buyer this quarter, to set a one month term for final pricing with the possibility of locking in prices when the Company deems this to be favourable.
 This reduces the potential for significant loss exposure in a rapidly changing market for concentrate such as those experienced in 2008.
 The precipitous decline in metal prices in 2008 resulted in a large number of open contracts for shipments being effectively repriced at the lower prices in effect at settlement.
-This resulted in an adjustment to sales of approximately US\$4.8 million (approximately \$5.1 million Canadian).
-This adjustment was reflected in the 2008 financial statements of the Company, and negotiations are continuing as of the date of this report with respect to the final amount and terms of the additional debt created by this repricing of shipments.
+This resulted in an adjustment to sales of approximately US\$4.8 million (approximately \$5.1 million Canadian) which was reflected in the 2008 financial statements of the Company.
+Negotiations have resulted in amended terms for the debt recognized as a result of the sales adjustments at year end, and a gain of \$1,022,725 has been recognized in the quarter.